 Not everyone would love to wear gold on any part of their body, but if it’s what you won’t go for the solid gold because it’s body-friendly.
-Avoid the gold-plates pieces because they can flake and expose your skin to different metals under the plating including nickel and other metals that can cause an allergic reaction.
+Avoid the gold plate pieces because they can flake and expose your skin to different metals under the plating including nickel and other metals that can cause an allergic reaction.

 - Implant grade titanium

-Although titanium is more expensive than stainless steel, it’s hypoallergenic which means it’s safe to use on most skin types and is mostly recommended by most piercers, especially if you have a nickel allergy.
+Although titanium is more expensive than stainless steel, it’s hypoallergenic which means it’s safe to use on most skin types and is recommended mainly by most piercers, especially if you have a nickel allergy.

 How is a Christina piercing done?

-On the day of your piercing, make sure you keep your lady bits clean and shave because it can difficult to shave once you get the piercing.
+On the day of your piercing, make sure you keep your lady bits clean and shave because it can be difficult to shave once you get the piercing.
 You should also disclose any medical conditions or allergies you have to your piercer.

 Here’s what you should expect when you go for your piercing appointment.